mixa2130/mcp_tutorial/README.md

 **MCP session initialization**

-1. Client -> Server: Start SSE session
+1. The client starts the SSE session.
-2. Server -> Client: The server responds with a session ID
+2. The server responds with a session ID

-(e.g., `Mcp-Session-Id`: 1868a90c...), which will be used in subsequent communications.
+   (e.g., Mcp-Session-Id: 5c192d6b...), which will be used in all subsequent communications.

-3. Client -> Server: MCP session initialization request
+3. The client sends an initialization request—similar to a TCP handshake.
-4. Client -> Server: MCP Notifications initialization request
+4. The client also sends an MCP Notifications initialization request—again, like a handshake in TCP.

-The `/sse` route represents the SSE session I mentioned earlier.
-It’s kept open the entire time we communicate with the MCP server.
+The `/sse` route represents the SSE session I mentioned earlier. *It’s kept open the entire time we communicate with the MCP server.*

 As soon as the SSE session starts, server immediately responds us with 2 messages:

-* `endpoint` - the server endpoint used for MCP communication. *`/messages`*
 * `message` - [the server description](examples/server_description.json)
+* `endpoint` - the server endpoint used for MCP communication

 ![sse_session_postman.png](images/sse_session_postman.png)